Amelia "Amy" Dubanowski (née Sosa)

 - Illegal Immigrant: An undocumented Filipino.
 Notable in that Mateo hadn't known he WAS illegal until the episode "Olympics" — he'd previously thought that Asians werent allowed to vote and that greencards could be bought at the same store as the one where they sell knockoff bags and bootleg Spider-Man DVDs.

-- Overly Long Spanish Name: Mateo primly introduces himself by this in his introduction, although "Liwanag" is an indigenous Tagalog surname meaning "radiance."note
+- Overly Long Name: Mateo primly introduces himself by mostly Spanish-derived names in his introduction, although "Liwanag" is an indigenous Tagalog surname meaning "radiance."note

 - Twofer Token Minority: Filipino and gay.
 Attempts to play with various versions of this trope in the second season finale, in which he forms work alliances with many different groups of coworkers even for the most obscure reasons.

 Cheyenne Tyler Lee